 Leagues will comprise of one Rinks League and one Triples League, and will run on Divisional basis, with 2 teams promoted and 2 teams relegated annually.
 Unless the Council decides there is an imbalance, when it shall be empowered to take action to balance the Divisions.

 b) 1.
 Rinks League shall be of 21 ends, 3 Rinks to constitute Team.
 Scoring shall be 1 point for each winning rink and 2 points for the higher aggregate.

-c) In the event that two or more teams tie on points for the league title the winners shall be the team with the best shot difference.
-If the shot difference is also the same then the shot average shall be used to determine the winners.
+c) In the event that two or more teams tie on points for the league title the winners shall be the team with the best shot average.

 a) Clubs must confirm team entries by 1st February annually to the Secretary.